LiangqinRen/PrivDNN/README.md

 The *select* function is the most important function in PrivDNN.
 PrivDNN offers four kinds of algorithms to select critical neurons, i.e., random selection, greedy selection, pruning selection, and pruning+greedy selection.
 For datasets MNIST and EMNIST, we select an exact number of neurons in the first two layers; for GTSRB, CIFAR10, and Tiny ImageNet, we select a percentage of neurons in the first two layers.
 We also explain the parameters in the script.

 The *select* function has 5 modes.
 The first 4 are corresponded to 4 algorithms.
 PrivDNN will save the selected neurons to the file *PrivDNN/PrivDNN/saved_models/[dataset]/selected_neurons.json*.
 Mode 5 will test all possible selections as the ground truth for MNIST and EMNIST, which takes about 3 days on our environment.
-Every algorithm has some specific approaches such as PFEC and FPGM, and we execute only one approach during the experiments to avoid the affection of cache, etc. We don't implement the random selection here because we have the ground truth of all possible selections of MNIST and EMNIST.
-We will explain this in later part.
+Every algorithm has some specific approaches, such as PFEC and FPGM, and we execute only one approach during the experiments to avoid the affection of cache, etc. We don't implement the random selection here because we have the ground truth of all possible selections of MNIST and EMNIST.
+We will explain this later.

 ```
 bash run.sh mnist select 0/1/2/3/4